Curl cream? Curl gel? Or both? That is the question.

 Consider What Your Curls Need

-Define, Extend a Style.
-For styles that are longer-lasting and moisturized, you will more than likely need a curl cream and gel.
+Define & Extend a Style.
+For styles that are defined and curls that last longer, you will want to use a curl cream and gel.